Skip to main content

 Nelson Mandelapark

 Originally called Bijlmer Park, the park was renamed in 2014 to Nelson Mandelapark to honour the South African politician.
-Completely redesigned between 2009 and 2011, this civic park features sports areas, kids' playgrounds and a small forest featuring the national trees of residents who live in the area.
+Completely redesigned between 2009 and 2011, this civic park features sports areas, kids' playgrounds and a small forest featuring the national trees of residents living there.
 You’ll also find a skate park and the Bijlmerpark Theater.

 • Discover the walking and cycling routes dotted with artworks